John Sims (taxonomist): Early life

 He was educated at the Quaker school in Burford, Oxfordshire, with additional instruction from his father.
 He studied medicine at Edinburgh University, obtaining his PhD in 1774.
 His dissertation was "De usu aquæ frigidæ interno."

 Career

 Medicine

 He moved to London in 1766, where he worked as a physician at the Surrey Dispensary.
 He bought an obstetric practice in 1779, and was he was admitted to the Royal College of Physicians.
 In 1780 he was appointed Physician and Man Midwife to the Charity for Delivering Poor Married Women at their own Houses.
-In 1817 he was called to the ill-fated childbirth of Princess Charlotte at which mother and baby died.
+In 1817 he was called to assist with the ill-fated labor of Princess Charlotte, but she and the baby both died.

 Botany

 He was the first editor of Curtis's Botanical Magazine (1801–1826 vols. xiv–xlii) after the death of the founder, William Curtis, and edited Annals of Botany (1805–06) with Charles Konig.
 He was a founding member of the Linnean Society.
 In March 1814 he was elected a Fellow of the Royal Society.

 His papers on botany include a description of the effect of moisture on Mesembryanthemum to the Medical and Physical Journal (vol. ii.
 1799), and a "Description of Amomum exscapum" to the Annals of Botany (vol. i.).